How Does the WCB Use Benefit of Doubt in Adjudicating Claims?

 Unless the WCB is brought to task and continually challenged on the implementation of this policy, WCB decision-makers will continue to misuse the policy as a quick fix and substitute for fully informed decision making with employers paying the ultimate price in increased premiums.

-If you would like more information about the WCB’s Benefit of Doubt policy, how it is applied and how it impacts your premiums, you can contact us directly at [email protected], [email protected], by phone, at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+If you would like more information about the WCB’s Benefit of Doubt policy, how it is applied and how it impacts your premiums, you can contact us directly, during business hours, through our chat feature, by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], by phone, at 1-844-377-9545, and you can always connect with us on Facebook, Twitter, or LinkedIn.